zagaran/mongolia/README.md

 # Subclasses and ORM

-By subclassing DatabaseObject and DatabaseCollection, you can use mongolia as a full-fledged ORM (Object Relatiional Mapping; techinally this may be an OODBMS, but who cares).
+By subclassing `DatabaseObject` and `DatabaseCollection`, you can use mongolia as a full-fledged ORM (Object Relatiional Mapping; techinally this may be an OODBMS, but who cares).

-Subclasses of DatabaseObject and DatabaseCollection, db arguments have already been specified and need not be included.
-Thus, one could make a User subclass and do the following with it:
+In proper subclasses of `DatabaseObject` and `DatabaseCollection`, `PATH` arguments have already been specified and thus need not be included in intilization.
+Consequently, one could make a `User` subclass and do the following with it:
 ```
 class User(DatabaseObject):
     PATH = "somedb.users"